nbzero/ansible-wing-playbook/docs/tutorials/01_getting_started.md

 ```bash
 ansible-playbook -i inventories/target_hosts install-docker.yml
 ```
-- You can check at remote server after it's done to see if docker is already installed.
+- You can check at remote server after Ansible's done to see if docker is already installed.

-Prepare Docker Machine with docker_machine role
+4. Prepare Docker Machine with manage-docker-machine playbook
 ---------------------------------------------------------------------------
 *Docker Machine is a playbook that call docker_machine role to create docker machine for controlling docker on remote server.
 [More information](https://galaxy.ansible.com/winggundamth/docker_machine/)*